 I did a simple shoot out of the built-in mics on both of these recorders.
 I set them both up in a quiet room, adjusted the input levels so that the meters were landing in the ideal spot (if you don’t know how to do this, be sure to read my How to Set Audio Levels post).
 I spoke into the mics, and played acoustic guitar and sang.

 I listened back on my Sony MDR 7506 headphones, and both recorders sounded decent.
 At first I thought I liked the sound of the Zoom H4n better, but the longer I listened, the less I could tell the difference.
 Neither recorder is great.
 They’re pretty much equal in sonic performance, which is usually the case with these inexpensive portable recorders.
+NOTE: I have since switched to using Senal SMH-1000 headphones and I like them.

 UPDATE – A few weeks after this article was posted, I had the opportunity to carry out a more extensive shootout between these two recorders.
 Check out the shootout video and article HERE.